 Seton Hall automatically provides a group health insurance plan which is charged to your bill.
 If you already have health insurance and do not want the Seton Hall plan, you must complete the insurance waiver form on PirateNet before the start of classes to avoid automatic enrollment in the Seton Hall plan and a non-refundable charge to your bill.
-The waiver will be available after May 1.
+The waiver will be available beginning in mid-June.

 Learn more about Seton Hall's plan »

-Financial Aid Awards are mailed after April 1 to all students who filed the FAFSA.
+Financial Aid Awards are mailed beginning in April to all students who filed the FAFSA.
 If you would like to be considered for aid, please complete the FAFSA form as soon as possible at www.fafsa.gov.
 Students who have received their Financial Aid Awards need to review and accept their awards.
 Visit the Seton Hall Financial Aid website for more information on Financial Aid.

 To accept your awards follow these steps:

 - Login at PirateNet.shu.edu.
-Your login information will be emailed to you in March if you have paid your tuition deposit.
+Your login information will be mailed to you in March if you have paid your tuition deposit.

 - Accept your awards by clicking on the Accept Award Offer tab and accept or decline each award.

 - View your requirements.
 Some students are selected for a process called verification by the government.
 If you are selected, you will have additional documents to submit such as federal tax returns or proof of citizenship.
-You must return these documents by June 1 to the Office of Financial Aid.
+You must return these documents as soon as possible and no later than June 1 to the Office of Financial Aid.

 - Complete entrance counseling and your Master Promissory Note at www.studentloans.gov if you accepted your Federal Stafford Subsidized or Unsubsidized Loans.

 - Apply for the Federal PLUS loan or Alternative Loans.
-To apply for the PLUS Loan visit www.studentloans.gov.
+To apply for the PLUS Loan visit the www.studentloans.gov Direct Loan page.
 Please note you must also have a FAFSA on file to apply.
 We suggest you start applying in early June.
 If you'd like to choose an alternative loan visit www.elmselect.com.

 You and your parents should be aware that for students 18 years or older there are federal regulations that limit the ability of parents to access information about their child’s records once he/she enrolls at Seton Hall.
 These regulations are called FERPA (Family Educational Rights and Privacy Act).
 This law means that parents do not have the right to view their child’s grades, transcripts, bill or financial aid, or any other educational records without the student's consent.
 Parents also do not have the right to call and inquire about their child’s status or activities without this written consent.
-We encourage you to discuss this with your parents in advance to determine if you will complete a consent form.
-If you wish to grant such consent to your parents, an authorization for access to student information form must be completed and on file at the University.
+We encourage you to discuss this with your parents in advance to determine if you will complete the on-line consent form.
+If you wish to grant such consent to your parents, you will find the on-line FERPA Authorization Form in PirateNet under the Academics tab in the FERPA section.

-RN to BSN students pay the per credit tuition rate.
+RN-to-BSN students pay the per credit tuition rate.
 All invoices are sent electronically to your student SHU e-mail address and can be viewed at PirateNet.shu.edu.
-The first electronic invoice will be sent in early July and is due August 2.
+The first electronic invoice will be available on July 7 and the balance, after financial aid and scholarships, is due August 2.